komejo/d8-theming-guide/README.md

 ## Introduction

 Drupal 8 is going to be a huge change for the entire community.
 In order to get front-end developers ready for Drupal 8, I started this theming guide.
 It contains an overview of how you can build a Drupal 8 theme, using modern front-end tools.
-If you find any mistakes or outdated documention, feel free to add a pull request.
+If you find any mistakes or outdated documentation, feel free to add a pull request.

 ## Table of content